-TIMING SUBJECT COMMITMENT handling of dangerous goods (Work Cover NSW, 2005) would be adopted in these plans as a minimum.
-Spills The Proponent commits to the preparation of a Construction Prior to and Operational Management Plan prior to the commencement commencement of of site operations for control/mitigation and management of any operation for the first spillage/leaks etc. stage of works (including the rail link) Unexploded Ordnance The Proponent commits to undertaking and remediation (where Prior to construction necessary) prior to the commencement of construction. on land potentially affected by UXO Bushfire Management The Proponent commits to incorporating the key objectives Address in the . identified by the Rural Fire Service (RFS) into relevant planning applications future design stages, in accordance with the following for the three major principles: stages of the Concept Plan Afford occupants of any building adequate protection from exposure to a bush fire.
-Ensure safe operational access and egress for emergency service personnel and residents Provide for ongoing management and maintenance of bush fire protection measures, including fuel loads in asset protection zones (APZs) Ensure that utility services are adequate to meet the needs of fire fighters Prior to construction The Proponent commits to the development of a Bushfire .
-Management Plan for both the construction and operational of the three major phases of the SIMTA proposal that aligns with the requirements of the local RFS Bushfire Management stages of the
+Aspect No. Statement of Commitment Timing The Proponent will require all tenants to disclose the anticipated type and quantity of goods entering the SIMTA site prior to award of tenancy.
+Prior to commencement of a lease on the SIMTA site, all tenants that would handle dangerous goods would be required to sign on to SIMTA's Hazard and Risk Management Plan and the Emergency Response Plan for the site.
+These plans will be reviewed regularly and During operation updated as goods entering the site may change with the tenancies.
+The requirements in the Code of Practice for storage and handling of dangerous goods (Work Cover NSW, 2005) would be adopted in these plans as a minimum.
+33 Spills The Proponent commits to the preparation of a Construction and Operational Management Plan prior to the commencement of site operations for control/mitigation and management of any spillage/leaks etc. Prior to commencement of operation for the first stage of works 34 Unexploded Ordnance The Proponent commits to undertaking and remediation (where necessary) prior to the commencement of construction.
+Prior to construction on land potentially affected by UXO 35 Bushfire Management The Proponent commits to incorporating the key objectives identified by the Rural Fire Service (RFS) into relevant future design stages, in accordance with the following principles: Afford occupants of any building adequate protection from exposure to a bush fire.
+Ensure safe operational access and egress for emergency service personnel and residents Provide for ongoing management and maintenance of bush fire protection measures, including fuel loads in asset protection zones (APZs) Ensure that utility services are adequate to Address in the planning applications for the three major stages of the Concept Plan Contamination 36 meet the needs of fire fighters The following tasks will be undertaken in association with the detailed planning applications for the staged redevelopment of the SIMTA site: • Confirming what, if any, actions were taken in regards to the Milsearch (2002) recommendations and the associated low risk ordnance issues.
+Provide with the planning applications for the three major stages of the Concept Plan